bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: HALT
+Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
-Sets pulse program recycle delay in seconds.
+`RD` sets the recycle delay in seconds.
+The recycle delay is precise to the nearest tenth of a second.
+If no value is provided RNMR will prompt for it with the current recycle delay as a default.
 ## RDWRT
 Read `WRT` file opened by `OPNRD`